ryujihub/MMHHINVDesktopV4/README.md

 *   **No Payment Gateway Integration:** The application will not handle direct payment processing; it will only record sales transactions.
 *   **No Barcode/QR Code Scanning Integration:** While possible, advanced hardware integration for barcode or QR code scanning for inventory management is not part of the initial scope.
 *   **No Complex Financial Accounting:** The reporting features will focus on inventory and sales data, not comprehensive financial accounting.

+### 4. Data Flow Diagrams (DFD)
+A comprehensive Data Flow Diagram (DFD) has been created to illustrate the system's data flow at both Level 0 and Level 1.
+This diagram details the interactions between external entities, processes, and data stores within the Metro Manila Hills Hardware Inventory Management System.

+- **DFD File**: `flowcharts/dfd_updated.drawio.xml`